KevinGe00/SpotifyPlaylistPersonalizer/README.md

 # Spotify Pesonalizer

 ## Description
-A web service allowing you to filter input playlists, leaving only songs by artists that you listen to!
+A web service allowing you to filter input playlists, providing you with only songs by artists that you listen to through a playlist instantly generated onto your Spotify library.

 ## Stack
 ```